 \section{INSTRUMENTS}

-The KAGRA photon calibrator was placed at the X and Y end stations, which were placed 3~km from the beam splitter of the interferometer as shown in Fig.~\ref{fig1}.
-We used the X-end system for calibration of interferometer and the Y-end system for hardware injection during observation~\cite{PhysRevD.95.062002}.
-The systems were installed 34.957~m from the end test mass (ETM) as shown in Fig.~\ref{fig1}.
-We injected two laser beams, dubbed Path-1 and Path-2, into the ETM.
-Figure~\ref{fig1} shows the layout of the KAGRA photon calibrator.
+The KAGRA photon calibrator was positioned at the X and Y end stations, which were located 3 km from the beam splitter of the interferometer as illustrated in Fig.~\ref{fig0}.
+The X-end system was used for interferometer calibration, while the Y-end system was employed for hardware injection during observation~\cite{PhysRevD.95.062002}.
+These systems were installed at a distance of 34.957 m from the end test mass (ETM) as shown in Fig.~\ref{fig1}.
+The ETM is composed of Sapphire crystal.
+Two laser beams, referred to as Path-1 and Path-2, were injected into the ETM.
+The layout of the KAGRA photon calibrator is shown in Fig. ~\ref{fig1}.
 The photon calibrator consisted of a transmitter module (Tx module), a receiver module (Rx module), a periscope, and a telephoto camera module (TCam module).
-They provide intensity modulated laser beam, monitor the intensity, change the height of optical axis and observe beam spot position on mirror surface, respectively.
-We employed a CW fiber laser whose maximum power and wavelength were 20~W and 1047~nm, respectively.
-To avoid the coupling of main laser, we selected 1047nm laser for Pcal.
-To stabilize and modulate the laser's power, we also installed an optical follower servo (OFS) in the Tx module.
-We split the beams in the Tx module to minimize the elastic deformation caused by pushing the ETM as shown in Fig.~\ref{fig2}.
-Each beam position was measured with a telephoto camera (TCam).
-The specification summary of the KAGRA photon calibrator is shown in Table~I.
+These components provided intensity-modulated laser beams, monitored the intensity, adjusted the height of the optical axis, and observed the beam spot position on the mirror surface, respectively.
+We utilized a continuous wave (CW) fiber laser with a maximum power of 20 W and a wavelength of 1047 nm to avoid coupling with the main laser.
+To stabilize and modulate the laser power, an optical follower servo (OFS) was installed in the Tx module.
+The beams were split in the Tx module to minimize elastic deformation caused by pushing the ETM, as shown in Fig.~\ref{fig2}.
+The position of each beam was measured with a telephoto camera (TCam).
+A summary of the specifications for the KAGRA photon calibrator is presented in Table~I.